 - Flower: None

 This extremely rare pond plant produces attractive glossy leaves which float on the water's surface like those of a small waterlily.
 These leaves reach up to 1½ inches across and have delicate two-tone markings, which are particularly striking on mature leaves.
 Although it looks just like a four-leaf clover, Marsilea mutica is actually an aquatic fern.
 It thrives in warm shallow water and spreads slowly, making it suitable for small ponds and especially tub gardens.
-Contrary to popular belief, the plant is fully hardy: Marsilea mutica has been grown here at the nursery in free-standing tubs for over 25 years with no protection whatsoever from frost or snow and always survives.
+Contrary to popular belief, the plant is fully hardy: Marsilea mutica has been grown here at the nursery in East Anglia in free-standing tubs for over 25 years with no protection whatsoever from frost or snow and always survives.